I love working with women; homeopathy is a beautiful way of enhancing our well-being because it is not invasive and it respects our cyclical nature.

 'We are an exquisitely interactive alchemical hormonal soup, ever changing.
 Our equilibrium is far more subtle and delicate than we can ever dream of replicating with the blunt instruments of synthesised chemicals.'

-One of my male homeopathy teachers once told me that he was able to recognise the women who were on synthetic hormones because they had no stars in their eyes.
+One of my male homeopathy teachers once told me that he was able to spot women who were on synthetic hormones because they had no stars in their eyes.
 Scientists do not know exactly how synthetic hormones affect women.

 The menopause is the end of the periods.
 It is a natural stage in a woman’s life and usually happens between her mid-forties and early fifties.
-It is a mostly quiet process for many women while for others it is accompanied by a cohort of manifestations such as hot flushes, night sweats, disrupted sleep patterns, decreased libido and emotional upheaval.
+It is a mostly quiet process for many women while for others it is accompanied by hot flushes, night sweats, disrupted sleep patterns, decreased libido and emotional upheaval.

 In her book, The Wisdom of Menopause, Dr Christiane Northrup explains: